Plants are Smart

 But it is first necessary that I explain the occasion of these words being spoken by Isaiah.
 The reader will then easily perceive that so far from their being a prophecy of Jesus Christ, they have not the least reference to such a person, nor to any thing that could happen in the time that Christ is said to have lived, which was about seven hundred years after the time of Isaiah.1Thomas Paine, An Examination of the Prophecies

-Paine argued that Isaiah’s prophecy turned out to be false since Pekah and Remaliah did in fact attack Judah and took many captive (2 Chron.
+Paine argued that Isaiah’s prophecy turned out to be false since Pekah and Remaliah did attack Judah and took many captive (2 Chron.
 28:6).
-But Isaiah does not promise that Remaliah and Pekah would not attack, but that their attack would not be successful.
+But Isaiah does not promise that Remaliah and Pekah would not attack; Isaiah says that their attack would not be successful.
 Ultimately Ephraim and Aram were destroyed, as Isaiah predicted, and Judah was saved, although it too suffered the ravages of war.
-The suffering of Judah is hinted at in 7:15.
-Isaiah declares that the child would grow up eating curds and honey.
+The suffering of Judah is hinted at in 7:15 where Isaiah declares that the child would grow up eating curds and honey.
 This food was the ancient equivalent of K-rations.
 As has always been the case during wartime, farm fresh produce disappears from the shelf.
-Even when the invading enemy is defeated, they will still likely have had enough time to sow fields with rocks and cut down orchards, etc. The inhabitants of the land were therefore forced to return to a ‘nomad’ diet which is whatever nutrition that can be derived from flocks (curds) and whatever can be gleaned from the countryside (honey).
+Even when the invading enemy is defeated, they will likely have sown fields with rocks and cut down orchards, etc. The inhabitants of the land were therefore forced to return to a ‘nomad’ diet which consisted of whatever nutrition that can be derived from flocks (curds) and whatever can be gleaned from the countryside (honey).
 It takes at least a year to sow the fields and reap a crop from them and several years before fruit trees are producing again.
-Thus “curds and honey” portended trouble for a people who expected to eat the food from the fields and orchards.
+Thus “curds and honey” portended trouble for a people accustomed to eating the produce of their fields and orchards.
 Curds and honey is certainly not the rich food of the court!
 If Thomas Paine read the Scriptures more sympathetically, he would have allowed for this possibility, but Paine was looking for contradictions.

 More importantly, Thomas Paine argued that because the prophecy of Isaiah referred to a young woman and child who were alive when the prophecy was made, it cannot refer to the birth of Christ which took place many centuries later.
-This is a sensible conclusion if all we had of Isaiah were the few verses in chapter 7 which Paine cites.
-But the book of Isaiah is much more profound than Paine is willing to allow.
+This is a sensible conclusion if all we had of Isaiah were these select verses in chapter 7 cited by Paine.
+But the book of Isaiah is much bigger and more profound than Paine is willing to allow.
 While the text of Isaiah chapter 7 clearly does relate to events which occurred in the prophets day, it also transcends them.

 The name Immanuel is also unusual.
 There are no other instances of a child given this name that I am aware of.
 Certainly not in the Bible, and none in ancient inscriptions as far as I know.
 The name clearly bore great significance.